clr2of8/DPAT/README.md

   --ch-encoding CH_ENCODING
-                        Encoding to open cypherhound files with (default cp1252) -dbg, --debug         Enable debug output (for development purposes)
+                        Encoding to open cypherhound files with (default cp1252) -dbg, --debug         Enable debug output (for development purposes) -p, --minpasslen MINPASSLEN
+                        Minimum password length defined in the domain password policy.
+Any cracked password shorter than this is reported.
 ```

 ## CypherHound Integration (Add Extra Statistics)